 The massage did everything I expected.
 It relaxed my body and my mind and improved my energy levels by opening channels of circulation and preparing the body to eliminate excess doshas (Vata, Pitta, Kapha) or toxins (ama) on the physical, emotional, and spiritual levels.

 A drink by the pool – The perfect ending

 As I walked the stairs back to the pool area, I was greeted with a mango juice.
 The staff quickly brought out a cushion for the pool chair and I sat down.
 Nearly an hour passed as I sat enjoying my massage afterglow.
 I didn’t want to leave the absolute state of bliss I had entered.
 But the darkening sky prompted me that my time was drawing to a close.

 Check-out: When it’s time to leave

-I went back to my villa, packed up my things and moved out.
+I went back to my villa, packed up my things, and moved out.
 The staff was genuinely sad to see me go.
-I was given my herbal medicine as recommend from the Doctor, a departure letter with my new eating and sleeping routine to practice at home and my bags were carried to the driver.
+I was given my herbal medicine as recommend by the Doctor, a departure letter with my new eating and sleeping routine to practice at home and my bags were carried to the driver.

 Explore With Erin wrap up

 This spa experience was something I have never experienced in my 19 years of travel or 5 years of nomadic life.
 I’ve been to some of the best spas and yoga retreats in the world.
 However, Sukhavati Ayurvedic Retreat Bali is more than just a spa.
 It was a great massage, it was delicious food, but it was a change in headspace that was priceless.
 It’s somewhere you go to be you.
 The best you possible.
 And hopefully, you can take that home with you.